osrf/gazebo_tutorials/guided_a/tutorial3.md

 Inside this directory, we can see other directories, each one corresponding to a
 library:

-    * `physics`: this is where you find all classes related to physics.
+    * `physics`: has all classes related to physics.
 There are four subdirectories here, one for each physics engine:
                  `ode`, `bullet`, `dart`, `simbody`.

-    * `sensors`: this is where you find all classes related to sensors, like cameras and IMUs.
+    * `sensors`: has all classes related to sensors, like cameras and IMUs.

-    * `rendering`: this is where you find all classes related to the 3D rendering, like scene, visuals, materials...
+    * `rendering`: has all classes related to the 3D rendering, like scene, visuals, materials...

-    * `gui`: this is where you find all classes related to the GUI (Graphical User Interface), like menus and buttons.
+    * `gui`: has all classes related to the GUI (Graphical User Interface), like menus and buttons.

-    * `transport`: this is where you find all classes related to the transport layer.
+    * `transport`: has all classes related to the transport layer.

-    * `msgs`: this is where you find the description for all messages to be used with the transport layer.
+    * `msgs`: has the description for all messages to be used with the transport layer.

     * `common, utils`: in these folders you find classes which are shared by one or more of the other libraries.